matgardon/InfomaniakPeopleManagementTool/InfomaniakPeopleManagementTool/ReadMe.txt

 - Interfaces par dessus les classes pour plus de découplage et pour limiter la visibilité
 - Interface + classe abstraire ?
 IPerson pour les champs communs professors / students
 - Noms en anglais car méthodes en anglais + convention quand on code ...
-- Nom teacher -> professor (teachers are not in campus, professors are ...)
-- NUnit tests ?

 Choix d'implémentation :

-- Campus : city, county, capacity ->read only pcq fonctionnellement cohérent + pas de risques de péter les conditions avec students existants
+- Campus : city, county, capacity -> read only pcq fonctionnellement cohérent + pas de risques de péter les conditions avec students existants
 - Campus : can add professors, does not need to know which are of which kind. can change salaries of all internal professors + change salaries of external professors but return false if professor is internal
 	=> change that and introduce class of type internal so that only internal professors kind are accepted when changing salary method ? + better coherence with constraints
 - Student : ID read/write mais nom/prénom read-only